TeskaLabs/asab/docs/contributing.md

 !!! tip
-    If you use code annotations, it will be automatically incorporated into the documentation.
-In case you for some reason do not want to use them and still would like to have type hints in documentation, you can manually add them like this:
+    Code annotations will be automatically incorporated into the documentation.
+If you don't want to use code annotations and would still like to have type hints in documentation, you can manually add them like this:

     ```python
     def sum_of_squares(a, b):